Central H-spaces and banded types: Central types

 \begin{rmk} For a pointed type $A$, we have seen that $A$ being central is logically equivalent to $A$ being a connected H-space such that $A \simeq_* A$ is a set.
 It is natural to ask whether the reverse implication holds without the assumption that $A$ is an H-space.
 However, this is not the case.
 Consider, for example, the pointed, connected type \(\EM{G}{1}\) for a non-abelian group \(G\).
 Then $\EM{G}{1} \simeq_* \EM{G}{1}$ is equivalent to the set of group automorphisms of $G$.
-If \(\EM{G}{1}\) were central, then \(G\) would be twice deloopable, which would contradict \(G\) being non-abelian. \end{rmk}
+If \(\EM{G}{1}\) were central, then \(G\) would be the fundamental group of an H-space, and would therefore be abelian. \end{rmk}

+\begin{rmk} In \cref{rmk:symmetric-h-spaces} we saw that every unique H-space is a symmetric H-space.
+In particular, every central H-space is a symmetric H-space, and therefore the binary operation of a central H-space extends to an operation on unordered pairs

+We claim that the binary operation furthermore extends to the type of \emph{genuine} unordered pairs~\cite{B}.
+The type $\GUP(A)$ of \textbf{genuine unordered pairs} of elements of $A$ is defined to be the pushout